Applications for the Council's annual revenue grants 2021-22 are open between 19 October and 16 November 2020.

 Where we are unable to provide you with any grant funding, or in some cases a smaller amount than you applied for, we will endeavour to signpost you to potential other funding sources in order to help you achieve your outcomes.
 In the cases of a partial award we will help review what is achievable with the smaller amount of funding awarded.

 We will write to you with the decision at the end of February / beginning of March.
-The funding will be paid into the relevant account after the 1 April.
+It is anticipated that the funding will be paid into the relevant account by the 1 April 2021.

 As mentioned above the grant funding is public money and therefore we are subject to audit.
 We will ask you to provide evidence of how the money we have awarded to you in the form of a grant has been spent.
 Our monitoring requirements will be proportionate to the amount we have funded with the larger grants requiring more evidence and monitoring.